 Fishing the Bung.

-Bung fishing is also a great way for those of you who have less mobility to enjoy fly fishing again.
+Bung fishing is a great way for those of you who have less mobility to enjoy fly fishing again.
 As you cast a lot less, once you have casted out, you can have a chair with you and sit there holding your rod and watching the bung.

 The only way to describe ‘the bung’ is as a float, a strike indicator.
 It’s designed to suspend a single or team of flies at a certain depth, allowing your fly to fish in the taking zone longer than when using a conventional sinking fly line.
 As is everything in fly fishing, the bung has its days and is extremely effective and often unmatchable when the fish switch onto it.